BHPS+UKHLS (26 waves) Repeated Time Values Error in Stata

 About merging youth and child data files, I have been reading through past issues that relate to this.
 As far as I can comprehend, I need to link first all 22 wave files of the youth sample starting from BHPS wave 4, following the indresp long format syntax to come up with longitudinal youth file.
 Then, I would have to append the longitudinal youth file with the indresp sample using pidp.
 I am not so sure whether this exercise applies to the child data files, doesn't it?

-#19 Updated by Alita Nandi about 1 month ago
+#19 Updated by Alita Nandi 4 months ago

 - Assignee changed from Olena Kaminska to Abigail Dumalus